Our favourite walking tracks in Mount Tamborine

 Some of the walking tracks in Mount Tamborine really are magical

 3.6km return, 1.5 hours walking time, waterfall track – grade 3, lower creek circuit – grade 4.
 Toilets in the car park.

-The track to Curtis Falls winds down into the jungle valley, the temperature noticeably drops as you walk deeper under the jungle canopy, it’s a refreshing break from the humidity of a Queensland spring and along side the huge strangler fig trees it makes you feel like you’re walking down into some sort of fairy tale.
+The track to Curtis Falls winds down into the jungle valley, the temperature noticeably drops as you walk deeper under the jungle canopy, it’s a refreshing break from the humidity of a Queensland spring and alongside the huge strangler fig trees, it makes you feel like you’re walking down into some sort of fairy tale.
 We knew the waterfall itself wouldn’t be huge, we’d had plenty of rain but judging by Cedar Creek it wasn’t enough for the falls in the area.
-Maybe after a few more days, the water from further up stream would have had chance to make it’s way to the creek.
+Maybe after a few more days, the water from further upstream would have had chance to make it’s way to the creek.
 Either way, it was still worth the short walk.
-Looking into the emerald green/blue water of the pool below you just new that somewhere along the rocky water edge there would be a Platypus hiding, or maybe even a mythical creature of some kind.
+Looking into the emerald green/blue water of the pool below you just knew that somewhere along the rocky water edge there would be a Platypus hiding, or maybe even a mythical creature of some kind.
 A colony of fairies perhaps?

 The pool below Curtis Falls is restricted, swimming here is prohibited to preserve the glow worms who live in the walls of the falls.
 It means nature is preserved a little and we were able to enjoy the peacefulness of Curtis Falls without the splashing of excited children.
 At least it was peaceful until the coach load to tourists joined us at Curtis Falls and that was our cue to leave.

 Once you’ve walked back up the track from Curtis Falls its time to take a walk down one of our favourite walking tracks in Mount Tamborine National Park – the lower circuit.
 This section of the track takes about an hour, but there’s plenty to stop and explore along the way so definitely leave time for that!